 The Zip is the cheapest Fitbit, and if you can live without the altimeter and sleep tracking then this is a great entry point.
 Sleep tracking is fun but not at the top of most people's fitness lists, but the buzz is a great way to know you’ve reached your key target.
 Is that worth an extra £30 for the One or Flex?
 That’s really up to you.

-When it comes to choosing between the four Fitbit watch-buckle wristbands (soon to be three when the HR is dropped from the lineup) it's really a matter of price vs features.
+When it comes to choosing between the three Fitbit watch-buckle wristbands it's really a matter of price vs features.
 The top-end Surge, with its GPS, is the obvious choice for the serious fitness nut – or you can wear one, and pretend to be a performance fitness nut, and just use it to count your steps and tell you the time.
 But the multi-sport functions and smartphone GPS connectivity of the Charge 2 and Blaze should satisfy most fitness enthusiasts.
 Their lack of built-in GPS might disappoint some, but most runners take their smartphone with them for music or call, so their wireless connection to the phone's GPS does the same trick.

 The Fitbit Blaze is similar to the other Fitbits but comes with a flashier colour display.
 It will apeal to those people who want an activity tracker but also a watch-like timepiece.
 Its colourful displays are also going to attract attention.